About the course

 This module introduces the role of communications in marketing.
 You explore communication theories and models and learn how to produce a marketing communications plan.
 You examine the marketing communications mix, including tools such as advertising, sales promotion, direct marketing, public relations and sponsorship.
 You learn how packaging and merchandising contribute towards corporate and brand identity, as well as the impact of word of mouth.
 You examine the impact of rapid technological change on marketing communications and the challenges of changing market conditions and public perceptions.

 This module builds on your understanding of management and organisation by considering the ethics of business activity.
 You are introduced to the origins, practice and theory of business ethics and corporate social responsibility (CSR).
 You consider a range of perspectives and use business literature to critically examine organisational ethics and analyse its challenges.

-This module gives you the opportunity to carry out an independent, original research project on a suitable topic of your choice.
-Your project will be approximately 11,000 words and will involve the collection of primary data through surveys, questionnaires, interviews and content analysis, as well as desk research.
-You are assigned a research supervisor for the duration of the project.
+This module gives you the opportunity to put your commercial knowledge into practice by producing a business plan, industry report or dissertation.
+You carry out an independent, original piece of research in a suitable area of your choice and refine the analytical, critical thinking and time management skills needed for a successful career in business.
+This practical project culminates in an 8,000-10,000 word document and could involve the collection of primary data through surveys, questionnaires, interviews and content analysis, as well as desk research.

 On a placement year you gain relevant work experience within an external business or organisation, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.
 The rest of your course remains identical to the three-year degree.